dart-lang/dart_style/test/README.md

 <<< 3.12 (unsupported)
 ```

-Each output section specifies the minimum version where that output becomes
-expected.
-The version number of the first section specifies the lowest version
-number that the test will be run at.
-Every section after that specifies a
-version where the formatting style was changed.

-Optionally, there can be a final `<<< <version> (unsupported)` line with no
-output lines after it.
-That means the test should not be run at the stated
-language version or any version higher than that.
-(In other words, you list the
-version where a given syntax stops working.)

-The test is run at multiple language versions and the result compared to the
-appropriate output section for that version.
-In the example here, we won't test
-it at all at 3.7, will test at 3.8 and 3.9 with the first output, at 3.10 and
+In the example here, we won't test it at all at 3.7, will test at 3.8 and 3.9
-3.11 with the last output, and won't test it at 3.12 or higher.
+using the first output, at 3.10 and 3.11 with the last output, and won't test
+it at 3.12 or higher.

+Short-style tests are only generally only tested at a single language version,
+3.6, and almost always only have a single output section for that version.
+Tall
+style started at 3.7, so most tall style tests have a single section that starts
+at 3.7.

 ### Test options